Leisler's Rebellion: Rebellion

 Nicholson made an intemperate remark to a militia officer on May 30, 1689, and the incident flared into open rebellion.
 Nicholson was well known for his temper, and he told the officer, "I rather would see the Towne on fire than to be commanded by you".
 Rumors flew around the town that Nicholson was prepared to burn it down.
 He summoned the officer and demanded that he surrender his commission.
 Abraham de Peyster was the officer's commander and one of the wealthiest men in the city, and he engaged in a heated argument with Nicholson, after which de Peyster and his brother Johannis, also a militia captain, stormed out of the council chamber.

 The militia was called out and descended en masse to Fort James, which they occupied.
 An officer was sent to the council to demand the keys to the powder magazine, which Nicholson eventually surrendered to "hinder and prevent bloodshed and further mischiefe".
 The following day, a council of militia officers called on Jacob Leisler to take command of the city militia.
 He did so, and the rebels issued a declaration that they would hold the fort on behalf of the new monarchs until they sent a properly accredited governor.

 Leisler's exact role in the militia uprising is unknown, but a number of observations point to his involvement.
-He and militia captain Charles Lodewick presented the petition on May 22.
+He and militia captain Charles Lodwik presented the petition on May 22.
 Jost Stoll, one of his officers, led the militia to the gates of Fort James, and another of his officers delivered the demand for the keys to the powder magazine.
 However, none of the depositions which Nicholson collected prior to his departure directly implicates Leisler as a ringleader.